 Metoprolol is excreted in breast milk in very small quantities.
 An infant consuming 1 liter of breast milk daily would receive a dose of less than 1 mg of the drug.
-Consider possible infant exposure when Metoprolol Succinate extended-release is administered to a nursing woman.
+Consider possible infant exposure when Metoprolol Succinate extended-release tablets are administered to a nursing woman.

-One hundred forty-four hypertensive pediatric patients aged 6 to 16 years were randomized to placebo or to one of three dose levels of Metoprolol Succinate extended-release (0.2, 1 or 2 mg/kg once daily) and followed for 4 weeks.
+One hundred forty-four hypertensive pediatric patients aged 6 to 16 years were randomized to placebo or to one of three dose levels of Metoprolol Succinate extended-release tablets.
+(0.2, 1.0 or 2.0 mg/kg once daily) and followed for 4 weeks.
 The study did not meet its primary endpoint (dose response for reduction in SBP).
 Some pre-specified secondary endpoints demonstrated effectiveness including:

 - Dose-response for reduction in DBP,

 - 1 mg/kg vs. placebo for change in SBP, and